MMA Fighters

 How Does Nate Diaz Spend His Money?

+Among the vehicles that Diaz has been spotted driving are a Tesla, a Chevrolet SUV, and a Range Rover.
 Diaz was already living in a $430,000 home before he got his big payout for fighting Conor McGregor and chose to stay there.
-His house in Stockton, California, is around 4,000 square feet and features 2.5 bathrooms, and the Tokay High School graduate has shown no interest in upgrading.
+His house in Stockton, California, is approximately 4,000 square feet and features 2.5 bathrooms; the Tokay High School graduate has shown no interest in upgrading.

 Summary

 Nate Diaz came from humble beginnings and has become one of the biggest names in UFC history.
-He took advantage of the promotion’s reality television competition and never looked back.
+He took advantage of the reality television competition’s promotion and never looked back.
 Thanks to his marquee matches, he has earned millions in his career.
 Now, toward the end of his career, Diaz still has a few things to prove and some big checks to cash as he works toward getting one more title shot.

 MMA Fighters